 - (a) Use the capital accumulation equation to help explain why Y/K must be constant on a balanced growth path. - (b) Differentiate the production function with respect to time, and then use the result that Y and K grow at equal rates on a b.g.p. to solve for g_Y and g_y on a b.g.p., where y = Y/L. - (c) Now assume that population actually rises endogenously as a function of total output Y, such that output per capita y is constant.
 Characterize the balanced growth path in this economy. - (d) We endogenized n.
 What else could we endogenize? - (e) Assume population growth stops in the model, that is we have n = 0 exogenously determined.
 (Why might this happen?)
-What is the new long-run growth path? - (f) Discuss what we can learn from the model about prospects for long-run growth under environmental constraints. - 3.5 Assume an economy described by the following equations:
+What is the new long-run growth path? - (f) What does the model tell us about prospects for long-run growth under environmental constraints? - 2.5 Assume an economy described by the following equations: